Payroll is the department responsible for the following:

 The IRS is not requiring that all employees complete the updated form.
 It is to be used by employees hired after 2019, and can be used by employees that want to make a withholding change after 2019.

 The IRS recommends that employees consider completing a new form each year or when their personal or financial situation changes.
 To assist employees with making adjustments to their withholding, the Tax Withholding Estimator on the IRS website is available.
 The IRS has also published Frequently Asked Questions that may be helpful when completing the updated form.

-Form W-4 may be completed online by logging into MySlice or in person at the Payroll Service Center in the Skytop Office Building on south campus.
+Form W-4 may be completed on MySlice, or in person at the Payroll Service Center at the Skytop Office Building.

 PeopleSoft Timekeeping Transactions for Employees, Supervisors, and Department Administrators

 Q & A: Technology Changes to Time Keeping and Core HR Transactions

 Installation/Troubleshooting of a Timeclock

 See listing of Payroll and PeopleSoft Time and Labor reports that are helpful to departmental resources.